 We hope you find these resources useful.
-We have worked to provide you with resources specific to the RSIG outcomes.
+We have worked to provide you with resources specific to RSI outcomes.

 Resources include print, media, and web-based materials.